 One of my favourite destinations in Yorkshire is Fountains Abbey and Studley Royal Water Park.

 Fountains Abbey was closed after the dissolution of the monasteries by Henry VIII in 1539.
-It may lie in ruins today but …
+Although it lies in ruins today you can get a sense of just how magnificent it was.

 It is now surrounded by Studley Royal Water Park.
-The beautiful park and gardens were designed in the 18th century by xxxx.
+The beautiful park and gardens were designed in the 18th century by John and William Aislabie.

 They were declared a UNESCO World Heritage Site in 1986.